-Planned instruction in ELL includes listening, speaking, reading and writing at different levels of proficiency (beginning, intermediate and advanced).
-The amount and type of standards-based ESL instruction provided to students will depend upon their level of language development and proficiency as determined by an appropriate English language proficiency instrument (WIDA Screener and WIDA ACCESS 2.0).
+Planned instruction in ML includes listening, speaking, reading and writing at different levels of proficiency (beginning, intermediate and advanced).
+The amount and type of standards-based ML instruction provided to students will depend upon their level of language development and proficiency as determined by an appropriate English language proficiency instrument (WIDA Screener and WIDA ACCESS 2.0).
 Students who have exited the program will be carefully monitored for progress for four years.